SENIOR FELLOWS

 Rome Hartman is a television journalist who has spent more than three decades telling stories on network TV.
 He is currently a producer for the program “60 Minutes Sports,” which airs monthly on Showtime.
 It is a spinoff of the venerable CBS News Sunday evening magazine program.

-From 2011 to 2013, Hartman was an executive producer for NBC News.
+From 2011 to 2013, Hartman was an Executive Producer for NBC News.
 He joined the network to create a new primetime news magazine program, “Rock Center with Brian Williams.”
 The program, the first network newsmagazine to be launched in decades, debuted in October 2011 and ran for two seasons on NBC.
-One of its very first broadcasts earned an Emmy award for Bob Costas’ groundbreaking interview with Jerry Sandusky.
+One of its very first broadcasts earned an Emmy award, for Bob Costas’ groundbreaking interview with Jerry Sandusky.

 Ms. Jody Hassett Sanchez